5 Delicious Recipes Made From Thanksgiving Leftovers

 I have a Lodge skillet just like this one, and I absolutely love it.
 Cast iron requires a little extra care, but it's so worth it.
 I find that any kind of breakfast skillet meal comes out better when prepared in an actual cast iron skillet.
 It heats evenly, and that really makes a difference.
 I've tried making a skillet meal in a stainless steel frying pan, and it was a disaster.
 No matter how much oil I added, the potatoes kept sticking to the bottom, and then it was difficult to cook the rest of the ingredients in a pan with stuck-on hash browns on the bottom.

 My husband makes the most scrumptious turkey soup I've ever tasted.
 He starts by boiling down the turkey carcass overnight, and the next day he makes so much soup that we always freeze half of it so that we can enjoy it again later.
 He didn't want to part with his secret recipe, but there's a picture of it below.
-And below that is an easy-to-follow tutorial for cooking home-made turkey and rice soup with plenty of veggies.
+Essentially it's stock, turkey, veggies, egg noodles, and about a cup of half and half (added at the end).
+The time consuming part is the homemade turkey stock.

 If none of the above recipes appeal to you, one final suggestion for making sure your leftovers disappear (without going to waste) is to use them in home-made turkey pot pies.
 One year, we gave some of my husband's turkey soup to the neighbors, and they made pot pies out of that.
 That's really all you need, then just make the crusts, fill them with the soup, and bake in the oven.
 If you're not into putting a lot of effort into making your own crust, you can use Pillsbury biscuits to save you the trouble of making it from scratch.